RottenMuffin/rottenmuffin/README.md

 Boundaries :

-Do not commemt on my voice or appearance nor call me femboy or twink.
+Do not commemt negatively on my voice or appearance nor call me femboy or twink.